[Arthur’s Seat hike in Edinburgh, Scotland]

 NOT RELAXING ENOUGH

-I’ve recently decided that when traveling longer term, each week I need at least one day to chillllllll and read a book, journal, wander aimlessly, etc. Or else I’ll end up as the unhappiest of clams.
+I’ve recently decided that when traveling longer term, each week I need at least one day to chillllllll and read a book, journal, wander aimlessly, etc. Or else I’ll end up as the unhappiest of clams, and make all the mistakes.

 I’ve probably (definitely) made a million other mistakes, but these are my biggest ones…Travel happy my friends!